co-demos/fastapi-boilerplate/README.md

 ### Create secure random keys

-To generatte random secret keys you  can use `openssl` command line or - if you feel lazy - [password generator website](https://passwordsgenerator.net/).
+To generate random secret keys you  can use `openssl` command line or - if you feel lazy - [password generator website](https://passwordsgenerator.net/).

 ```shell
 openssl rand -hex 32